ThoughtWorksInc/Dsl.scala/README.md

  * The `AutoClose` keyword to automatically close resources when exiting a scope, similar to the destructor feature in C++.
  * The `Monadic` keyword for creating Scalaz or Cats monadic control flow, similar to the !-notation in Idris.

 All the above keywords can be used together with each others.
+For example you can perform list comprehension to manipulate native resources in an asynchronous task by using `Each`, `AutoClose` and `Shift` together.

 ## Getting Started